"The Gates of Central Park"

 5. Printing the Image

 Once the plate in inked, it is placed on the press bed and covered with a damp piece of printing paper.
-As it is cranked through the press the plate passes between the two rollers.
+As it is cranked through the press the plate passes between two rollers.
 The pressure of the rollers forces the damp paper into the recessed lines where it picks up the ink.